Buffalo Springfield (box set)

 Buffalo Springfield is a career retrospective album by the 1960s folk rock band of the same name, released in 2001.
 Band member Neil Young assembled the tracks in chronological order to show how the band evolved and disintegrated in the span of two years, as encompassed through the first three CDs, while the fourth disc contains the band's first two albums, all but three tracks of which had already appeared in identical versions elsewhere on the first three discs.
 The box set reached number 194 on Billboard's Top 200 album chart, and stayed on the chart for one week.

+Although meant as a comprehensive overview of the band's entire career, the box set misses several items including the tracks "In The Hour of Not Quite Rain", "Carefree Country Day" and the released version of "Four Days Gone" from Last Time Around, several known outtakes including "Sell Out" (later included on Young's The Archives Vol. 1 1963-1972), "Whiskey Boot Hill" and "Looks Like You Made It", the nine-minute version of "Bluebird" included on the band's 1973 compilation and any live audio.
+Young claimed that the sound quality was too poor in the surviving live tapes for inclusion, although he would later include a montage of excerpts from the band's final May 5, 1968 concert in The Archives Vol. 1 1963-1972.
+Finally, only the mono version of the debut album and the stereo version of Buffalo Springfield Again appear.